 Documentation can be generated to any selected language, providing a way of producing a software and portable model narrative accessible by almost anyone in the world - perfect for cross-linguistic teams that have contractual obligations to have formal documentation in a number of languages.

 In brief, the facilities of the Enterprise Architect text translation feature include:

-- An Integration plug-in that enables connections to internet translation facilities via Pro Cloud Server 4.1 and above; available in the Corporate, Unified and Ultimate editions of Enterprise Architect, for automatic translations
+- An Integration plug-in that enables connections to internet translation facilities via Pro Cloud Server version 4.1 and above; available in the Corporate, Unified and Ultimate Editions of Enterprise Architect, for automatic translations

 - Separate tabs in the Notes window to enter and display the Notes text in the local (or primary) language and to enter or initiate translations of that text; the 'Translation' tab enables you to select from a range of languages and to force or automatically apply translation (if using an internet translator application)